Originally published in the Spring 2017 issue of WAVE Magazine. Re-posted in honor of Dr. Kinne’s 102nd birthday, May 23, 2019.

 This year, the graduation of the Class of 2017 marked the first group of freshmen who arrived at JU in 2013 when I did.
 It was a powerful moment for me personally.
 I thought of Fran during the April commencement ceremony.
 I thought of the way her spirit imbues these grounds, and I believe that a part of her has, indeed, seeped into the very fabric of the University.
 It is a remarkable thing.

 Looking to the future of JU, I am committed to excellence, partnership, service, humility, respect, and teamwork.
 Every decision we make as a University is ultimately a culture decision—as it was with Fran.
 Our culture is growing into a community more tightly knit, more inclusive and more accepting.
 We are creating true learners—in a lifelong pursuit of learning—who will become tomorrow’s global citizens.
 And we are not a place where a student simply goes to check off a box on a to-do list and get a job, any job.
 Our students are inspired to push themselves, build careers and spark lasting passions.

 Since 1977, I have been on and off this campus with regularity and have never seen a time more promising than right now.
 It’s not a cliché.
 The future is truly in our hands.
 In our small corner of the world in higher education, we’re doing something pretty damn important—helping young people get where they want to be.

-Here’s what I say when I gather round the table with University leadership: “Tell me again, if I’m a student, why I care about that… why is that good for me?”
+Here’s what I say when I gather around the table with University leadership: “Tell me, again, if I’m a student, why I care about that… why is that good for me?”
 I believe that this is how we will move forward, grow and progress.